AlexGustafsson/homebridge-wol/README.md

 _Note: the Windows example requires the samba-common package to be installed on the server.
 If you're on Windows 10 and you're signing in with a Microsoft account, the command should use your local username instead of your Microsoft ID (e-mail).
 Also note that you may or may not need to run `net rpc` with `sudo`._

+_Note: using username and passwords in a command is heavily discouraged as this stores them in the configuration file and may log them to the terminal output and or a log file.
+Use other authentication methods or environment variables instead._

 ###### Options

 | Key       | Description                                                     | Required |